MidKent College: Principal

-The current principal of MidKent College is Simon Cook, who has held the position since July 2014 after the sad death of principal Sue McLeod.
+The current principal of MidKent College is Simon Cook, who has held the position since July 2014 after the death of principal Sue McLeod.

-The mother-of-one had previously worked across the Caribbean, United States and Europe during her time in the travel industry, including a stint aboard cruise liners.
+McLeod had previously worked across the Caribbean, United States and Europe during her time in the travel industry, including a stint aboard cruise liners.
 She had earlier achieved a degree in Business Studies at the Dorset Institute of Higher Education – now Bournemouth University – where she returned to study Travel and Tourism prior to embarking on her teaching career with MidKent College.

 In 2014 Sue McLeod was diagnosed with a brain tumour.
 On 24 July 2014, MidKent College informed the public via social media that she had died, the statement stated "It is with great sadness that MidKent College announces the death of its much-loved principal Sue McLeod at the age of 53."

 Chief Executive

 The current chief executive of MidKent College is Simon Cook, who has held the position since the retirement of previous CEO, Stephen Grix, in July 2016.

-Mr Grix first joined the College in 1971 when, having left school at age 15 with no formal qualifications, he enrolled as a day-release bricklaying student at the old Horsted site in Chatham.
+Mr Grix first joined the college in 1971 when, having left school at age 15 with no formal qualifications, enrolled as a day-release bricklaying student at the old Horsted site in Chatham.
 After 13 years in the trade he returned to study an education degree, followed by a master's degree in education management.
 The father-of-three eventually went on to become principal of Sir George Monoux College in Walthamstow, north-east London, and then head of Ofsted's post-compulsory education division.
-Next was a role as director of education for the London borough of Tower Hamlets before Mr Grix returned to MidKent College as principal and chief executive in March 2005.

-Once back at the place where he launched his career, Mr Grix took on the mammoth task of closing the College's dated Horsted and City Way sites and identifying funding opportunities for the new £86 million Medway Campus, which opened in 2009.
+Next was a role as director of education for the London Borough of Tower Hamlets before Mr Grix returned to MidKent College as principal and chief executive in March 2005.
+Once back at the place where he launched his career, Mr Grix took on the mammoth task of closing the college's dated Horsted and City Way sites and identifying funding opportunities for the new £86 million Medway Campus, which opened in 2009.
 He then turned his attention to improving the Maidstone Campus, which is currently undergoing a £23m redevelopment due for completion in December 2013.

 In January 2013, Mr Grix announced he would step down as principal at the end of the academic year but continue as chief executive on a part-time basis until 2015.
 He was succeeded as principal by his former deputy Sue McLeod.
 In June 2013 Mr Grix was appointed an OBE for services to further education in The Queen's Birthday Honours List.

-Mr Grix is also an executive director of MKC Training Services Ltd, which administers the College's contract to deliver training within the Royal School of Military Engineering at Brompton Barracks.
+Mr Grix is also an executive director of MKC Training Services Ltd, which administers the college's contract to deliver training within the Royal School of Military Engineering at Brompton Barracks.

 Affiliations

 MidKent College became an associate college of the University of Kent in 2001.
-The University of Kent validates the college’s higher education programmes.
+The University of Kent validates the college's higher education programmes.